Blog Information Security Plan: What It Is, Why You Need One, and How to Get Started

 An organization must have an information security plan to participate in the digital economy.
 The peril such an organization poses extends far beyond its own business into those of its customers, suppliers, and other entities that transact with it.
 Cybercrime – particularly data breaches – can target complex supply chains where data flow is difficult to track and secure.
 If you exchange sensitive data with an entity with poor information security measures, threat actors can easily compromise your data.
 That is why many prudent companies (and almost all investors) require concrete assurances (such as ISO certifications and SOC reports) from vendors, third parties, and potential investees on how well they protect data before going forward with any business.

-An information security plan helps establish the process by which a company can obtain those concrete assurances.
 Ultimately, a well-designed information security plan benefits the company on multiple fronts: a) it helps reduce the likelihood of unauthorized exposure (confidentiality), corruption (integrity), and unintended inaccessibility (availability) of data.
-Implemented the right way, an information security plan helps an organization more easily comply with regulatory mandates and industry standards, thereby avoiding costly penalties and lost opportunities due to noncompliance.
+Implemented the right way, an information security plan helps an organization more easily comply with regulatory mandates and industry standards, thereby avoiding costly penalties and lost opportunities due to non-compliance.

 How Do You Create a Good Information Security Plan?